by Bruce Wells | Apr 7, 2025 | This Week in Petroleum History

 January 20, 1886 – Great Karg Well erupts Natural Gas in Ohio –

-A well drilled for oil near Findlay, Ohio, erupted natural gas flowing at 12 million cubic feet per day from pressure that could be controlled by technologies of the day.
+A well drilled for oil near Findlay, Ohio, erupted natural gas flowing at 12 million cubic feet per day from pressure that could not be controlled by technologies of the day.
 The “Great Karg Well” ignited into a flame that burned for four months and became a Findlay tourist attraction.
 Eight years earlier, a gas well in Pennsylvania had made similar headlines (see Natural Gas is King in Pittsburgh).

 A plaque dedicated in 1937 at Findlay, Ohio, commemorated the state’s 1886 giant natural gas discovery.